materials-marketplace/user-docs/docs/source/apps/mp-api.md

 ## OpenAPI specification

-In this section we will explain some of the most relevant parts of the specification.
+In this section we explain some of the non-trivial parts of the specification.

 ### Info